bradygaster-zz/downr/src/wwwroot/posts/gallery-server-pro-and-windows-azure-web-sites/index.md

 ---

 <p>The Azure Web Sites team has added another web application to the growing list of options available for pre-configured web sites and applications you can use to get your site up and running in minutes.
 Today&#x2019;s addition is
-  <a>Gallery Server Pro</a>, a web-based tool for managing your image or video library.
+  <a href="http://www.galleryserverpro.com/">Gallery Server Pro</a>, a web-based tool for managing your image or video library.
 This post will walk you through the process of getting Gallery Server Pro running in Azure Web Sites, so if you have a huge collection of images you&#x2019;d like to post online,
   you won&#x2019;t want to miss this post.</p>
 The Gallery
 <p>Azure Web Sites makes it easy to get started with a new web site, and you can&#x2019;t beat the price and the ability to upgrade your horsepower whenever you need (or to downgrade whenever you don&#x2019;t need it).
 The web application gallery in the Azure portal adds